strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ```

 :::caution
-We are aware that there is an issue regarding **SSL support for the server**.
+Strapi is aware that there is an issue regarding **SSL support for the server**.
-In order to fix it, you have to to set the `ssl:{}` object as a boolean in order to disable it.
+In order to fix it, you have to set the `ssl:{}` object as a boolean in order to disable it.
 See below for example:

 ```js
 module.exports = ({ env }) => ({